vdods/lvd/README.md

 ## To-dos

+-   Make the `make package` include the source files as well; everything needed to compile from source.
 -   Logging should accept a lambda via `std::function` parameter which actually does the computation to do the printing, so that if the logging level causes a particular logging command to be suppressed, that computation isn't invoked.
 Could potentially also return a no-op `std::ostream` which ignores all input, and ideally